Spreading and Structural Balance on Signed Networks: Main results

-\paragraph{Balanced networks.} We start with the case when the signed network is structurally balanced, and will show that a steady state is achievable. \begin{proposition} The signed transition matrix $\mathbf{P}$ has eigenvalue $1$ if and only if $G$ is balanced. \end{proposition} \begin{proof} When $G$ is balanced, by Theorem \ref{the:transition-spect}, $\mathbf{P}_{sym}$ shares the same spectrum as $\bar{\mathbf{P}}_{sys}$, then $\lambda_1 = \bar{\lambda}_1 = 1$, and $\mathbf{P}$ also has eigenvalue $1$.
+\paragraph{Balanced networks.} We start with the case when the signed network is structurally balanced, and will show that a steady state is achievable.
+From Theorem \ref{the:transition-spect}, we can easily deduct the characteristics of the leading eigenvalue as in Corollary \ref{cor:balance-lambda} (see Appendix \ref{sec:app_proofs} for a detailed proof). \begin{corollary} The signed transition matrix $\mathbf{P}$ has eigenvalue $1$ if and only if $G$ is balanced. \end{corollary} We also note that $\mathbf{L}_{rw} = \mathbf{I} - \mathbf{P}$, thus $1$ being an eigenvalue of $\mathbf{P}$ is equivalent to $0$ being an eigenvalue of $\mathbf{L}_{rw}$, where the latter has been shown as a sufficient and necessary condition for the graph being balanced \cite{hou_2003_Laplacian,Li_2009_normL,zaslavsky_1982_signed}.